Student Teaching Abroad

 - If you have personal contacts on locations, let us know that.
 Feel free to do internet research to identify possible placements around the world, but do not contact anyone before clearing it with us.
-Then fill out a regular Student Teaching Application in EDFE 130, and indicate your preference for placements abroad; turn it by the designated due date.
+You will also have to complete the regular Student Teaching Application in EDFE 130, and indicate your preference for placements abroad; turn it in by the designated due date.

 - The Department of Defense offers unique opportunities to student teach in American schools around the world.
 See Department of Defense Student Teaching opportunities.
 You must go through their placement process.

 - Contact Lauren Bruce, Study Abroad & Exchange Coordinator for information on established partnerships.
 UNC's Office of Study Abroad is a great resource!

 - And finally, when your placement is finalized, you will need to see Lauren Bruce to work on logistics of overseas travel: tickets, visas, insurance, etc.

 For Host Schools

 The School of Teacher Education is looking for dependable partners around the world to place our teacher candidates.
 We are proud of our students, and would like to expand student teaching abroad opportunities for them.
 If you would like to have student teachers at your school, please contact Lauren Bruce Study Abroad & Exchange Coordinator.
 A few things to consider: